WICG/handwriting-recognition/explainer.md

 See [idl.md](./idl.md) for interface definition.

-### Feature Detection
+### Feature Detection (V2, from Chrome 95)

 Handwriting recognition can be implemented in different ways.
 We expect different implementations to different sets of features (and hints).

-The `queryHandwritingRecognizerSupport` method allows Web developers to query implementation-specific features, decide whether handwriting recognition is supported, and whether it is suitable for their use case.
+The `queryHandwritingRecognizer` method allows Web developers to query implementation-specific features and decide whether the recognizer meets their needs.

-This method takes the query array, where each array element is a feature name (query).
-This method returns a dictionary, whose keys are the provided feature names, and the values are some information about the feature.

-Conventionally, feature name is the same as the key name used in method arguments or outputs.
-If a feature name is not supported, the value (for that key-value pair) is `null`.
+This method takes a model constraints object.
+It resolves to a dictionary describing the supported features.
+If the constraints can't be met, it resolves to `null`.

-For example, these feature names are supported in this proposal:
+These features are defined in this proposal:

-* `graphemeSet`
-* `alternatives`
-* `textContext`
-* `languages`
-* `recognitionTypes`
-* `inputTypes`
-* `segmentationResult`
+* `textAlternatives`: whether the recognizer returns alternative results
+* `textSegmentation`: whether the recognizer returns grapheme segmentations
+* `hints`: optional hints the recognizer accepts, this may be different for each model constraint

 ### Coordinates